openstack/ceilometer/doc/source/architecture.rst

    This method is least preferred due to the inherent difficulty in making such a component resilient.

-The first method is supported by the ceilometer-collector agent, which monitors the message queues for notifications and for metering data coming from the "push" and "polling" agents.
-Methods 2 and 3 rely on a combination of the ceilometer-central-agent/ceilometer-compute-agent and the collector.
+The first method is supported by the ceilometer-notification agent, which monitors the message queues for notifications and for metering data coming from the "push" agents.
+Methods 2 and 3 rely on the ceilometer-compute-agent and ceilometer-central-agent respectively.

 How to access collected data?
 -----------------------------

 Once collected, the data is usually stored in a database, or in a simple file if you do not care about API access and want to do the rest of the processing elsewhere.
 There can be multiple types of databases through the use of different database plugins (see the section :ref:`which-db`).
 Moreover, the schema and dictionary of this database may evolve over time.
 For these reasons, we offer a REST API, and recommend that you access the collected data that way, rather than by accessing the underlying database directly.

 If the way in which you wish to access your data is not yet supported by the API, please contact us with your feedback, so that we can improve the API accordingly.

 .. figure:: ./2-accessmodel.png
-   :figwidth: 100%
+   :width: 100%
    :align: center
    :alt: data access model

    This is a representation of how to access data stored by Ceilometer

 The :ref:`list of currently built in meters <measurements>` is available in the developer documentation, and it is also relatively easy to add your own (and eventually contribute it).

 Ceilometer is part of OpenStack, but is not tied to OpenStack's definition of "users" and "tenants."
 The "source" field of each sample refers to the authority